gpkuster/web3-virtual-plant-rental/README.md

 # 🌿 PlantRentalContract
-A simple Solidity smart contract that allows users **to rent virtual plants** for a limited time, with daily fees and automatic expiring control.
+Hello world!
+Here's my first simple Solidity smart contract that allows users **to rent virtual plants** for a limited time, with daily fees and automatic expiring control.

 ---